 How late can I file my late application?

 The Board does accept late applications.
 Please

 see Rule 15-105A for the schedule of late fees and deadlines.

 Do you accept Multistate scores from a previous or concurrent bar exam?

 This Board will accept a Multistate score from a concurrent bar exam in another jurisdiction provided that the sending jurisdiction agrees to forward your Multistate score to New Mexico upon receipt of the score from ACT so that the New Mexico results are not delayed.
 This Board does not accept a score from a previously administered bar exam, regardless of the score achieved.

 Is it possible to see copies of previous exams?

 Yes.
 Below there are links to pdf files of previous exams.
 If you need a pdf reader, go to http://www.adobe.com/products/acrobat/readstep2.html

 For additional exams with answers as well as answers to the above exams, go to digitized bar exams and answers.
 When you get to the page, you will get a message box about a certificate.
 Just click through it.
 Once you have gotten past that, you will see a request to provide subscriber information.
 You do not have to subscribe or provide any subscriber information.
 The exams are listed in the column to the right.
 Click the exam you are interested in and you will then get the list of questions and answers.
 Click to the right of each to open your selection.
 Please note that these are large files and may take a few minutes to open.
-If you have not already done so, you should download the most recent version of Adobe Acrobat Reader which is 7.0.
+If you have not already done so, you should download the most recent version of Adobe Acrobat Reader.